mbegna76/4061/pa3/README.txt

 * Contributions *

-Wally and Moti worked on both the producer and consumer files together, discussing most of the logic and code together for 4.0-4.3.
+Wally and Moti worked on both the producer and consumer code together, discussing most of the logic and code together for 4.0-4.3.
 Wally worked on the code for step 4.4 of printing out the Histogram in a text file and Moti debugged and revised it.
 Moti worked on the code for step 4.5 of creating and printing the log file and Wally reviewed and debugged it.